suvarnrk/waph-suvarnrk/labs/lab2/README.md

 ![A simple HTML Page](images/html-forms1.png)

+\pagebreak

 ### Task 2.
 Simple JavaScript

-In this task, we got a simple introduction to JavaScript syntax and explored various methods of adding JavaScript code into an HTML file.
-We played around with Inline JS, where we wrote code to show the current date and time when clicked.
-Additionally, we logged the click event on the console for a bit of behind-the-scenes action.
+This task has given a basic overview of JS syntax and different ways of integrating javaScript code in HTML file.

+-Inline JS code was written to display current date and time when clicked ,as well as to log the on click event on the console.

 ```HTML
  	 <div>
 		<hr>